mouad-boumediene/self-balancing-robot-LQR-Matlab/README.md

 # self-balancing-robot-LQR-Matlab
-a script for calculating the state feedback matrix k using LQR to control a self balancing robot in both inclination angle and position the equation for calculating the moment of inertial fo the chassis ( pendudlum ) :
+a script for calculating the state feedback matrix k using LQR to control both the inclination angle and position of a self balancing robot. the equation for calculating the moment of inertial fo the chassis ( pendudlum ) :
 I =(1/12) * mass of chassis/ ( height^2 + width^2 )
 # references